lzw108/EmoLLMs/README.md

 ## News

 📢 *Jan.
+31, 2024* We release the training code of EmoLLMs models and some data examples!
+More datasets will be released soon.
+📢 *Jan.
 23, 2024* We release the series of EmoLLMs models!
-The dataset and code will be released soon.

 ## Introduction